shortpatti/aboutme/pages/docs.md

 >- CMC Arthtris
 >- Herbs: Benefits and Remedies
 >- Unaweep Tabeguache Scenic Byway
->- What can I do with Rosemary?
+>- What can I do with Comfrey Leaf?
 >
 >...and more to come this year!
 Keep checking back.